 - Could We Work Together?

 If after reading above you’d like to have a conversation about working together I’d be happy to invest an hour of my time getting to know you better, your financial goals, and help determine if there’s value I can provide in your life.
 I do all of my initial appointments via the phone and/or web conference.
-To set up an initial meeting, have your questions answered, and to see if we could be a good fit, use the “Book Appointment” button on my Home page.
+To set up an initial meeting, have your questions answered, and to see if we could be a good fit, use the “Book Appointment” button below.

 Do you have a question for Carlos or would like him to speak at your next event?
 For booking information, media inquiries, or for financial, tax, and investment questions, please fill out the form below.